View Printable PDF Version |

 Coste J, Job-Spira N, Fernandez H, Papiernik E, Spira A.

-Risk factors for ectopic pregnancy: a case-control study in France, with special focus on infectious factors.
+Risk factors for ectopic pregnancy: a case-control study in France, with

 Am J Epidemiol.